paritytech/polkadot/roadmap/implementors-guide/src/runtime/router.md

 The Router module is responsible for storing and dispatching Upwards and Downwards messages from and to parachains respectively.
 It is intended to later handle the XCMP logic as well.

+For each enacted block the `enqueue_upward_messages` entry-point is called.
+All dispatching logic is done by the `dispatch_upward_messages` entry-point.
+This entry-point is mandatory, in that it must be envoked once within every block.

+This module does not have the same initialization/finalization concerns as the others, it requires that its entry points be triggered
+  1. When candidate is enacted.
+  1. Upon new block initialization.

 ## Storage

 Storage layout:

 ```rust
 /// Messages ready to be dispatched onto the relay chain.
 /// This is subject to `max_upwards_queue_count` and
 ///`watermark_queue_size` from `HostConfiguration`.